 A MESSAGE REGARDING NOVEL CORONAVIRUS (COVID-19)

 USA is committed to enforcing practices that promote a healthy and safe work environment, as such USA continues to monitor the Novel Coronavirus (COVID-19) situation in California and Nevada.
-USA has implemented pre-screening procedures for the temporary work force, such as asking the following questions:
+USA continues to perform pre-screening procedures prior to job assignment and upon return from time off from work, such as asking the following questions:

-3. Have you been in contact with a person known to have Novel Coronavirus (COVID-19)?
+2. Have you been in close physical contact with someone known to have COVID-19 within the past 14-days?

 USA has suspended group activities, such as Employee Appreciation gatherings at the branch location.
 Temporary workers continue to be encouraged to enroll in Direct Deposit for payment of wages, in lieu of in-person pickup of payroll checks.
 As additional alternatives to person-to-person contact become available, USA will implement those in the best interest of business and public health and safety.

 Employees are encouraged to contact a local branch office if they need a face covering or other personal protective equipment, to discuss a leave of absence or reasonable accommodation, or to report any unsafe work conduct.